fraterenz/Project/README.md

     * Histogram
     * Log-log plot
     * Boxplot with and without outliers
-* **Percentage of references for domains**: top 3 references are : {books.google.com, www.nytimes.com, www.theguardian.com}
+* **Percentage of references for domains**:
+    * top 3 references are : {books.google.com, www.nytimes.com, www.theguardian.com}
+    * top 3 references after analyzing articles (describing conflicts after 1995): {www.reuters.com, www.almasdarnews.com, www.nytimes.com}.
+Interestingly, the media has changed as the conflicts are more oriented towards the Middle East.

 * **Distribution of number of views**: follows a power law.
 The distribution has a heavy-tailed distribution
     * Histogram
     * Log-log plot